norswap/autumn/doc/A4-basic-parsers.md

 # A4.
 Basic Parsers: Whirlwind Tour

-In this section, we'll give an overview of the basic parsers and combinators so that you know what is available to you.
+In this section, we'll give an overview of the basic parsers and combinators of Autumn, so that you know what is available to you.

 Quick reminder of things established in previous sections: